gonner22/AIPG-GenHub/README.md

   - CUDA Toolkit and NVIDIA Container Toolkit on your system: https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html
   - On Ubuntu you will also need to run: ```sudo apt install python3.10-venv```

-To use TextGen, follow these steps:
+To use ImageGen, follow these steps:
 1. Clone the repository AIPG-GenHub.
 ```bash
 git clone https://github.com/gonner22/AIPG-GenHub